-Brandon has over 20 years' experience as a corporate lawyer and resources executive, including as Bannerman's General Manager between 2009-2011, based in Namibia.
+Brandon has 25 years' experience as a corporate lawyer and resources executive, including as Bannerman's General Manager between 2009-2011, based in Namibia.
 Brandon was appointed CEO of Bannerman in 2016.
-Brandon lived in Namibia for over five years between 2009-2015, where he also served as Governance Advisor to the Namibian Uranium Association, Strategic Advisor - Mining Charter to the Namibian Chamber of Mines and Trustee of Save the Rhino Trust Namibia, a high profile Namibian NGO.
+Brandon lived in Namibia for over five years between 2009-2015, where he also served as Governance Advisor to the Namibian Uranium Association, Strategic Advisor - Mining Charter to the Namibian Chamber of Mines and Trustee of Save the Rhino Trust Namibia, a high-profile Namibian NGO.

-Brandon is a prominent thought leader within the uranium sector, including serving as Co-Chair of the World Nuclear Association's Nuclear Fuel Demand working group and being an expert contributor on uranium to the UN Economic Commission for Europe.
+Brandon is a prominent thought leader within the uranium sector and is currently a member of the World Nuclear Association's Advisor Panel, which provides strategic advice the the Association's Director-General and Board.
+Brandon served as Co-Chair of the World Nuclear Association's Nuclear Fuel Demand working group for four years and was an expert contributor on uranium to the UN Economic Commission for Europe.
 Brandon's voluntary service has included board roles in the conservation, arts and education sectors.